Robotic-Decision-Making-Lab/blue/README.md

 ## License

-The Blue is released under the MIT license.
+Blue is released under the MIT license.